 If you’ve been reading about labour law or allowances for students, you might have come across the word loonheffingskorting.
-If you don’t speak Dutch, this word might be quite and with reason!
+If you don’t speak Dutch, this word might be quite intimidating or confusion and with good reason!
 Sometimes, Dutch websites aren’t that detailed and you're probably sick and tired of using Google Translate for everything.
-Loonheffingskorting is basically the Dutch word for payroll tax deduction, which we’ve talked a whole lot about.
+Loonheffingskorting is Dutch for "payroll tax deduction", which we’ve talked a whole lot about.
 What does payroll tax reduction or loonheffingskorting, mean for you as an employee?
 Let’s find out…

-Payroll tax reduction basically means that you, as an employee, are able to get a rebate or discount, on your taxes.
-Less tax is payed by your employer, and you get more pay in your wages.
+Payroll tax reduction (direct translation: korting op je belasting) basically means that you, as an employee, are able to get a rebate or discount, on your taxes.
+Less tax is paid by your employer, and you get more pay in your wages.
 What this means is that your employer takes the general tax discount and labour discount into consideration; these discounts are termed the payroll tax deduction.
 This is all geared towards students who work while they study and who make additional earnings.

-If you are living your best life and are working for more than one employer at the same time, you can only ask one of them for payroll tax reduction.
-Make sure you don’t apply for both because then you might have pay back the tax later.
+If you are working for more than one employer at the same time, you can only ask one of them for payroll tax reduction.
+Make sure you don’t apply for both because then you might have to pay back the tax later.
 On the bright side, if you work with multiple employers during the year, you can apply for payroll tax reduction with each of them.

 When you apply for loonheffingskorting, your employer will need a few bits of information from you.
 This includes:

 - Your name, initials, and date of birth